HMCS Margaret Brooke

 For this selfless act, LCdr Brooke was named a Member (Military Division) of the Order of the British Empire.

 “I am amazed that my actions as a survivor of the sinking of the SS Caribou led the Royal Canadian Navy to my door,” said LCdr Brooke.
-“I was honoured to learn … that a new Arctic and Offshore Patrol Ship will carry my name and be known as His Majesty’s Canadian Ship Margaret Brooke.”
+“I was honoured to learn … that a new Arctic and Offshore Patrol Vessel will carry my name and be known as His Majesty’s Canadian Ship Margaret Brooke.”

-In September 2014, it was announced that the forthcoming AOPS would be named to honour prominent Canadians who served with the highest distinction and conspicuous gallantry in the navy.
+In September 2014, it was announced that the forthcoming AOPVs would be named to honour prominent Canadians who served with the highest distinction and conspicuous gallantry in the navy.
 The lead ship was named HMCS Harry DeWolf and the class is known as the Harry DeWolf Class.

 Page details